US to resume enforcement of unlawful bird deaths by industry

 Besides the BP case, hundreds of enforcement cases — targeting utilities, oil companies and wind energy developers — resulted in criminal fines and civil penalties totaling $5.8 million between 2010 and 2018.

-Enforcement will resume after Wednesday’s action goes into effect in 60 days, officials said.
+Enforcement will resume once Wednesday’s action goes into effect after 60 days, officials said.

 Relatively few enforcement cases end with prosecutions because most companies are willing to take measures to address hazards that their operations may pose to birds, according to wildlife officials.